By Laurel Kays, NC State Extension Forestry, Jesse Wimberley, Sandhills PBA, Jennifer Fawcett, NC State Extension Forestry

 When choosing the PPE options that best work for you, you should first consider how you intend to use your PPE and what factors will be important to you.
 How long do you want your PPE to last before it must be replaced?
 What sort of vegetation will you be burning in and what kind of protection will that require?
 For example, if your burn units contain substantial amounts of blackberry or other thorny species, you may want pants that offer greater protection from those brambles.
 And finally, how much money are you willing to spend on your PPE?

-Landowners conducting prescribed burns should try to use PPE with the following characteristics:
+In general, landowners conducting prescribed burns should try to wear PPE with the following characteristics:

 - Long pants and sleeves

 - A piece of clothing that is brightly colored enough to be seen by other burn crew members

 - Some protection from fire and heat; at the very minimum clothing should not be made of synthetic material such as nylon that will melt under sufficient heat

 Pant and Shirt PPE Options

 Nomex: Most photographs and other media that show prescribed burning feature crew members wearing yellow shirts and green pants or yellow jumpsuits, generally made of a material called Nomex.
 Nomex is “an inherently flame-resistant, high-temperature resistant fiber that will not melt, drip, or support combustion in air.”
 Given those characteristics, it is popular for clothing worn by prescribed burners and is considered to be the safest and most flame-resistant.
 It is, however, expensive relative to other options, with a shirt and pants together generally costing hundreds of dollars.

 “Work Wear” Brands: There are many brands that make flame resistant workwear both online and in stores.
 These may be general “workwear” or made for specific trades, such as welding.
 There is significant variability in factors such as price and quality.